Live music. Smoky BBQ. Colorful murals. Millions of fuzzy, flying little bats. Uhh, what was that last bit?

 - Street Art: Austin has fantastic street art, and you’ll see it all around East Sixth St. There are plenty of detailed guides to Austin’s street art, like this colorful wall guide (with over 80 walls!), this “Instagrammable” photo op guide, and this mapped-out guide.
 But we recommend this self-guided mural tour of East Austin created by the Six Square Cultural District, which highlights meaningful murals that speak to the soul and history of the neighborhood.

 - Breweries: Austin is famous for its craft beer – we’ve got over 65 craft breweries in town, and that number keeps on growing.
 Yes, we are #blessed.
 In this part of town, you can walk to 4 of then: Zilker Brewing, Lazarus Brewing, Blue Owl Brewing, and Hops & Grain.
-Or, book a guided tour: this brewery walking tour in East Austin takes you to 4 local East Austin hot-spots with plenty of history and local insight along the way.
+Or, book a guided tour: this pedicab brewery tour takes you to 3 local Austin hot-spots with plenty of history and local insight along the way.
 Check out this East Austin brewery guide on Big World Small Girl for more brewery suggestions!

 - Cultural Heritage: If you’re looking for the original flavor of East Austin, you’ll find it in Central East Austin and just south of Sixth Street in East Cesar Chavez.
 Visit the George Washington Carver Museum, Cultural and Genealogy Center to learn about Black culture in Austin and the celebration of Juneteenth – admission is free!
 Here’s a guide to a few more places of historical note in Central East Austin.
 I also recommend the Tejano Walking Trail, a 5 mile self-guided walking or biking trail that features 22 culturally significant sites.
 This area was historically home to Austin’s Hispanic residents, many of whom were displaced by urban development, and the trail preserves these neighborhood treasures despite the onslaught of gentrification.